No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 Use Reflectix In Your Windows And Cabinets

-We're starting with the obvious here.
-This is one of the most commonly used tools for keeping your RV from turning into an oven.
+We're starting with the extremely obvious and probably most well-known solution.
+Reflectix is one of the most commonly used tools for keeping your RV from turning into an oven.

-Reflectix is a double-sided reflective film with air bubbles in the middle.
-Similar to what some car shades are made out of.
+Reflectix is a double-sided reflective film with air bubbles in the middle (similar to a car shade).

 It can be cut and placed in all windows that face the sun.
-Placing some in the back and tops of your upper cabinets can be a touch helpful as well.
+Putting some in the back and tops of your upper cabinets can be a touch helpful as well.

 You could also tape the Reflectix to the outside of your windows.